 I appreciate that there are debates on Chancel Insurance on online forums.
 Am I compelled to have this when acquiring a house in Milnthorpe? or Apparently there is a law dating back centuries that could mean that homeowners living in a parish church boundary will be compelled to pay for maintenance to the chancel within the church.
 Is this applicable for conveyancing in Milnthorpe?

 Unless a prior purchase of the house took place after 12 October 2013 you could assume that lawyers handling conveyancing in Milnthorpe to remain encouraging a chancel search and or insurance against a claim.

-I'm buying my first flat in Milnthorpe with a loan from Clydesdale.
-The builders would not budge the price so I negotiated 6k of extras instead.
-The property agent told me not to tell my lawyer about this side-deal as it will jeopardize my loan with the lender.
-Do I keep my lawyer in the dark?.
+I am buying a new build house in Milnthorpe with the aid of help to buy.
+The developers refused to move on the price so I negotiated £7000 of extras instead.
+The sale representative told me not inform my conveyancer about the side-deal as it may affect my mortgage with the lender.
+Should I keep quiet?.